tpayne/lang-examples/nodejs/dbops/README.md

 To use this sample, you need to do the following...
 * Spin up a CosmosDB Postgres installation you can access with the Citus account - you also need the database password (if set)
 * Spin up an AKS with an Ingress controller deployed.
-By default, the AKS HTTPs one is used, but if using a different one like AGIC or NGINX, then you will need to change the Ingress definition appropriately
+By default, the AKS HTTPS one is used, but if you are using a different one like AGIC or NGINX, then you will need to change the Ingress definition appropriately
-* Ability to deploy Service accounts etc. to an AKS namespace
+* The ability to deploy Service accounts etc. to an AKS namespace

 Running the Helm chart provided in the sample will...
 * Create the database and sample data in Postgres